GalagaBits/JWST-FGS-Spelunker/README.md

 spk = spelunker.load(pid=1534)
 ```
 This will download guidestar data for Program ID 1534; the `spk` object itself can then be used to explore this guidestar data!
-For example, let's make a plot of the guidestar time-series for the first few hours of this PID:
+For example, let's make a plot of the guidestar time-series for the first minutes of this PID:

 ```python
 import matplotlib.pyplot as plt